daniel-rhoades/aws-security-groups-role/README.md

 Ansible role for simplifying the provisioning and decommissioning of EC2 Security Groups within an AWS account.

-For more detailed on information on the creating VPCs with Ansible see the offical documentation for that module: http://docs.ansible.com/ansible/ec2_group_module.html.
+For more detailed on information on the creating EC2 Security Groups with Ansible see the offical documentation for that module: http://docs.ansible.com/ansible/ec2_group_module.html.

 Requirements
 ------------